Antigen-specific CD8+ T cell analyses

 Combinatorial coding is a new high-tech method to circumvent the limitation of sample size.
 With this technique monitoring of T cell recognition of the MHC-peptide complexes can be performed quickly in small sample volumes.

-28 Different MHC/peptide combinations can be analysed simultaneously in one blood sample.
-Instead of using 200ml of blood, only 8ml of blood is needed to broadly screen for immunogenic peptides.
+41 Different MHC/peptide combinations can be analysed simultaneously in one blood sample of 4-8ml blood (instead of using more than 200ml of blood) to broadly screen for immunogenic peptides.

 The combinatorial coding can be used for: